ivy-llc/ivy/docs/overview/deep_dive/data_types.rst

 Together with these modes we provide some level of flexibility to users when they encounter functions that don't support a dtype which is otherwise supported by the backend.
-However, it should be well understood that this may lead to loss of precision and/or increase in memory consumption.
+However, it should be well understood that this may lead to loss of precision and/or an increase in memory consumption.